Sham dustbathing: External causal factors

 It has been suggested that the sight of other hens performing the behaviour increases the probability of sham dustbathing, i.e. social facilitation; however, when tested, the sight of stimulus birds had no effect on the sham dustbathing behaviour of test birds.
 As indicated above, hens "dustbathing" on wire floors commonly perform this close to the feed trough where they can peck and bill-rake in the food, indicating this may be an external causal factor.

 Welfare

-Sham dustbathing raises an interesting question in animal behaviour, motivation and welfare.
-Hens that have been reared in captivity without ever having encountered litter will perform sham dustbathing.
-Therefore, it can be questioned how these birds, which have never had the possibility to dustbathe in a functional substrate, perceive sham dustbathing; do they yearn for something that they have never had or known (i.e. litter), or are they content to sham dustbathe?
-A weighted push-door was used as the operant method to quantify motivation to dustbathe in adult hens with different previous experiences of litter.
-There was no difference between hens in the weight of doors they pushed open to gain access to peat.
-Hens that had no previous experience of peat were as motivated to work to gain access to this substrate as birds used to dustbathing in peat.
-This implies that sham dustbathing is not satisfying to the hen nor is it perceived as normal dustbathing.
+Sham dustbathing raises questions regarding hen behavior, motivation, and welfare.
+A study utilized a weighted push-door as the operant method to assess the motivation of adult hens with varying experiences of litter.
+There was no discernible difference in motivation levels between hens with prior exposure to litter and those without.
+This suggests that sham dustbathing might not adequately fulfill the hens' needs nor is it perceived as normal dustbathing.